flattool/gobjectify/README.md

 # GObjectify
 A type-safe, declarative TypeScript library for writing & interacting with GObject classes in GNOME JavaScript (GJS).

-GObjectify is a TypeScript library for GJS designed to dramatically improve the developer experience when working with GObject, Gtk, and Gio.
+GObjectify is a TypeScript library for GJS designed to dramatically improve the developer experience when working with GObject.

 It provides:
 - **Strong type safety**: GObject properties, template children, signals, actions, and interfaces are all fully typed